 So on Friday night, we ate our appetizers and got situated with our boards and magazines in hand.
 I looked up for a moment to see these women working earnestly to capture their visions.

-I love that every woman had great plans that fit their personalities and styles.
+I love that every woman had great plans that fit their personalities and style.
 Some plans were things that will take time to produce, others were things that would take discipline and conquering fears but what I loved is that to manifest each board, will require bold faith.
-It would require each of us to remember that although it may seem impossible given our current circumstances, but with God all things are possible (Matthew 19:26).
-As long as our eyes stay gazed towards God and things ahead and as long as our ears are tuned into God’s voice, we will be on the right path.
+It would require each of us to remember that although it may seem impossible given our current circumstances, but with God, all things are possible (Matthew 19:26).
+As long as our eyes stay gazed towards God and things ahead and as long as our ears are tuned in to God’s voice, we will be on the right path.

 I don’t know what will happen as a result of these boards but it is my prayer that faith would be built, peace received and when they close their eyes, they will see exactly who God created them to be.